DPP settings

 GS1 company prefix Your GS1-issued company prefix (4 to 12 digits).
 Required for GS1 URI generation.
 Contact GS1 to obtain one if you do not have one.
 Leave blank if you are not using GS1 barcodes.

+You can register multiple custom domains in a Domain Pool and assign products to them, so different product lines can be served from different hostnames.
 By default DPP pages are served at dpp.craevidence.com.
 If you want them served from your own domain (for example dpp.yourcompany.com) so that QR codes on physical product packaging are permanently independent of CRA Evidence infrastructure, follow these steps:

 Step 1.
 Enter your domain